-When we decided to bring a diner to the locally historic site of the Delta Store, we found we had a number of options.
-We could build a diner on site ourselves, we could have a company build a diner for us, or we could find someone to restore a classic diner.
+When we decided to bring a diner to the historic site of the Delta Store, we found we had several options.
+We could build a diner on site ourselves; we could have a company build a diner for us, or we could find someone to restore a classic diner.
 In the end having someone build or restore a diner made the most sense.

 With the help of the internet we were able to research the myriad of shapes, sizes and configurations of the original diners of the East Coast.
 Ronald Saari’s site, dinercity.com was a very valuable resource to us.
 As a photographer he has cataloged the exterior and interior of many of the existing old classic diners.
 With the help of this website and many other resources we chose diners from the 1940’s as our target.
 Of particular interest were Paramount, Silk City and Mountain View.

 “Frame-up restoration” is defined by the company we contracted with as a total rebuild of an original diner using the original frame in the construction as a starting point.
-Because the original frame has a history or lineage, even if only back to the field the frame was recovered from, the diner would be authentic.
+Because the original frame has a history or lineage, even if only back to the field the frame was recovered from, the diner would have tracible provenance.